nielsofficeofficial/PHPHtml-Optimizer/README.md

 *NOTE !
 For Updates use new version for new project to avoid conflict.

 This Library is 100% secured and fully free ready to use, If you see vulnerability you can email me: @ nieldigitalsolution@gmail.com

+<h2>Thanks To:</h2>
+<h5>Github : To allow me to upload my PHPHtml-Optimizer PHP Library to repository </h5>
+<h5>php.net: To Oppurtunity Develop Web Application using corePHP / PHPFrameworks</h5>
+<h5>w3school: HTML Elements reference</h5>

+For Suggestion and Donation/Sponsorship You can send via My GCash : +639650332900

 Thanks and good luck!